-These well-positioned startups are not just competing with some of the biggest retail brands in mattresses, razors, shoes, and more, by launching their own brands.
-They’re competing more efficiently by rethinking not just the product, but also the retail model.
+These well-positioned startups are not just competing with some of the biggest retail brands in mattresses, razors, shoes, and more.
+They’re competing by rethinking not just the product, but also the retail model.

 Casper is taking on the mattress industry; Dollar Shave Club and Harry’s are taking on the razor industry; and The Honest Company is upending the cleaning and baby products segment.
 Some of these D2C companies, like Soylent, are building entirely new categories of product.

-Of course, in this space, no e-commerce company stands taller than Amazon, and every e-commerce company must factor Amazon into their growth strategy.
+Of course, in this space, no e-commerce company stands taller than Amazon, and every e-commerce company must factor the company into their growth strategy.
 These companies have figured out how to use Amazon for (partial) distribution of their products or carved out niches away from Amazon’s marketplace.

 In this analysis, we examine how these once-tiny startups have made it big.
-We identified four larger areas where these companies set themselves apart — in design, how they launch, the customer experience they build, and how they market themselves — and found that they had stories to tell in all of these categories.
+We identified four broad areas where these companies set themselves apart — in design, how they launch, the customer experience they build, and how they market themselves.

 Below, we’ll show you how the best D2C companies: